justtJayesh/justtJayesh/README.md

 **`(Developer / UI Designer) 🎧`**

-I'm a Full Stack Web Developer who is passionate about developing things aesthetically pleasing and creative to elevate people's interaction with the product.
-Some technologies I enjoy working with include ReactJS, Jamstack (Javascript, API + Markup), and creating User interfaces using Figma and Sketch.
-My Interest in designing led me to become a Full Stack Web Developer, So that I could build whatever I want.
+I'm a Full Stack Web Developer passionate about creating aesthetically pleasing and creative products to enhance user experience.
+My tech stack includes ReactJS, Jamstack (Javascript, API + Markup), and UI design with Figma and Sketch.
+My interest in design drove me to become a Full Stack Web Developer, so I could bring my ideas to life.

 <br>